 Emergency lights with a extended run time lights come standard with a 6 or 12 volt sealed lead acid emergency light battery.

 The recharge time for the battery of our high capacity emergency light is 24 hours and the max working temperature for the battery is 122° F. The sealed lead acid battery has an average lifespan of 3 to 5 years.
+The battery warranty is good for 3 years.
 Make sure to test your emergency light batteries on a monthly and yearly basis to comply with OSHA testing requirements.

 To purchase a model with one or more of the options below (that are not offered above) please contact us via email or call us at 800-480-0707 for price and availability.